aaroncarsonart/MarkdownToHtml/README.md

 ---
 and lines.

-Any unsupported HTML code or syntax will be sanitized with HTML escape characters such as `&lt;`no additional, unsupported HTML will be created.
+Any unsupported HTML code or syntax will be sanitized with HTML escape characters such as `&lt;` so that no additional, unsupported HTML will be created.